seva100/stylegan-for-facerec/README.md

 ## Known issues

-* Likely due to SGD used as a main optimizer in Stage 3 (both in our work and in [face-evolve](https://github.com/ZhaoJ9014/face.evoLVe)), the ArcFace baseline network sometimes converges to a bad local minima (one can notice that by loss going on plateau of the value around ~20).
+* Likely due to SGD used as a main optimizer in Stage 3 (both in our work and in [face-evolve](https://github.com/ZhaoJ9014/face.evoLVe)), the ArcFace baseline network sometimes converges to a bad local minimum (one can notice that by loss going on plateau of the value around ~20).
 Restarting with a different batch size or number of GPUs helped in these cases.
 The same sometimes happened for other baselines methods or when training on 1% of labeled data.
-We never encountered that with a good initialization of the network (e.g. from our Stage 2).
+We have never encountered that with a good initialization of the network (e.g. from our Stage 2).

 ## Licenses